MicrosoftDocs/power-automate-docs/articles/sap-integration/solutions.md

 [This article is pre-release documentation and is subject to change.]

 SAP ERP is a complex business system that maintains data and manages business processes.
-It is relied upon by many businesses around the world and requires specialized knowledge—not just to design and implement—but to use.
+It's relied upon by many businesses around the world and requires specialized knowledge—not just to design and implement—but to use.
 Integrating with such a complex business system has posed many challenges for business that want to integrate its data with other systems to extend its capabilities.

 The prebuilt SAP Integration solution establishes an easier way to connect your SAP system to the Power Platform and its prebuilt Power Apps and Power Automate flows can work immediately with the core SAP ERP workflows that most businesses utilize.

 ## What's included

-The public preview prebuilt solution is comprised of a set of components, which includes apps, cloud flows, connection references, environment variables, tables and other technical features that work together to communicate with your SAP system, automate your processes, and offer an accessible, streamlined view of your data.
+The public preview prebuilt solution is made up of a set of components, which includes apps, cloud flows, connection references, environment variables, tables and other technical features that work together to communicate with your SAP system, automate your processes, and offer an accessible, streamlined view of your data.

  After importing the solution into Power Apps, look to the left navigational panel to view all of the different components.

-- Click on **Apps** to view the list of included apps
+- Select **Apps** to view the list of included apps
-- Click on **flows** to view the list of included flows.
+- Select **Flows** to view the list of included flows.
-- Click on **Solutions** > **SAP Integration** to view its complete objects list, which includes connection references, environment variables, and tables.
+- Select **Solutions** > **SAP Integration** to view its complete objects list, which includes connection references, environment variables, and tables.

 Lists of the apps and cloud flows with short descriptions are provided here for reference.